The Pattern of Departure

 The Two Tasks of Recovery

 Sometimes Joseph and I speak about him finding the shore.
-It's as though people wave to him from there, calling him in.
-They've been calling for a long time.
-They've set watch fires, and have made a clear channel to protect his craft from the shoals.
+It’s as though people wave to him from there, calling him in.
+They’ve been calling for a long time.
+They’ve set watchfires, and have made a clear channel to protect his craft from the shoals.
 A child writes his name in the sand.
-All that is required of him is that he turn the dinghy, face the horizon of elsewhere, and row shoreward.
+All that is required of him is that he turn his tiny craft, face the horizon of elsewhere, and row shoreward.

 This turning, this reorientation toward presence rather than departure, is the fundamental shift.
-It doesn't happen through willpower or insight alone.
 It happens when the entire system—nervous system, environment, relationships, meaning-making—reorganizes around a different attractor.
 When presence becomes more stable than absence.
 When here becomes more compelling than elsewhere.

 Our role as professionals is not to force this turning but to create conditions where it becomes possible.
 To be the fires on the shore, calling the person home.
 To help clear the channel of its obstacles.
 To hold steady in our own presence so that the person can learn, gradually, that arriving is possible.